jonaslagoni/jonaslagoni/README.md

 ## Conferences
 This section is more for me than you, trying to keep track of what I am participating in or have.

-Upcoming conferences:
-- (speaking) APIDays Paris 2022, in-person, gonna be speaking about `AsyncAPI and schema format complexity`.

 <details>
   <summary>Here is a list of previous conferences and speaking arrangements in case you find it interesting.</summary>

+- (speaking) APIDays Paris 2022, in-person, gonna be speaking about `AsyncAPI and schema format complexity`.
 - (participating) GOTO Copenhagen 2022, in-person.
 - (participating) Digital Transformation World, TMForum, Copenhagen 2022, in-person
 - (speaking) AsyncAPI conference 2022, had two talks here.
 The two talks were `Next Generation of AsyncAPI` (watch the recording here: https://www.youtube.com/watch?v=WOMDYzHh-3w) and `The Intricacies of a Single Keyword in AsyncAPI` (watch the recording here: https://www.youtube.com/watch?v=fLAAXAXOGlE)